krane/krane/docs/deployment-config.md

 ### scale

 Number of containers created for a deployment.
 Containers are load balanced and discovered automatically by Krane.

+> Tip: You can set the scale to 0 to remove all containers for a deployment without deleting the deployment.

 - required: `false`
 - default: `1`